mjl-/mox/README.md

   new deliveries)
 - Improve support for mobile clients with extensions: IMAP URLAUTH, SMTP CHUNKING and BINARYMIME, IMAP CATENATE
+- Mailing list manager

 There are many smaller improvements to make as well, search for "todo" in the code.

 ## Not supported/planned

-But perhaps in the future...

-- Mailing list manager
+There is currently no plan to implement the following.
+Though this may change in the future.

 - Functioning as SMTP relay
 - POP3
 - Delivery to (unix) OS system users